munificent/craftinginterpreters/book/introduction.md

 </aside>

-Personally, I think the world only needs so many implementations of <span name="fortran">FORTRAN 77</span>.
+Personally, I think the world needs only so many implementations of <span name="fortran">FORTRAN 77</span>.
 At some point, you find yourself designing a *new* language.
 Once you start playing *that* game, then the softer, human side of the equation becomes paramount.
-Things like what features are easy to learn, how to balance innovation and familiarity, what syntax is more readable and to whom.
+Things like which features are easy to learn, how to balance innovation and familiarity, what syntax is more readable and to whom.